 - Is this where I see my career growing?

 These are the questions I asked myself that helped me make my personal decision.
-For me, the answer to these questions was no. I did not plan on maintaining a long time career at the job I was working at during my pregnancy.
+For me, the answer to these questions was no. I did not plan on maintaining a long-term career at the job I was working at during my pregnancy.

 Also, I already knew I was not eligible to receive any time off so after I discovered I could not qualify for maternity leave, I weighed my options and made a tough decision.
 I left my job before giving birth to my baby with no plans of returning.
-I originally planned to stay at least a year when I began the job but then with the news of a baby on the way, that was no longer possible.
-It was best for my family for me to stay at home with the baby especially since I was not going to be receiving any time off anyway, paid or unpaid.
+I originally planned to stay at the job for awhile when I began.
+However, with the news of a baby on the way, that was no longer possible.
+It was best for my family for me to stay at home with the baby especially since I was not going to be receiving any time off, paid or unpaid.